coleifer/huey/docs/signals.rst

 * ``SIGNAL_EXECUTING`` - the task has been dequeued and will be executed.
 * ``SIGNAL_COMPLETE`` - the task has finished successfully.

-Here is an example of scheduling a task for execution after a short delay:
+**Here is an example of scheduling a task for execution after a short delay**:

 .. code-block:: pycon